 System integrators use this method to integrate data across multiple sources and platforms, allowing for one unified view of information across all related departments within a company.

 Start system integration is a process that integrates your company’s systems into the SAP.
 Integrating the different systems allows users to access data from multiple sources and provides seamless user experience integration across these systems.

 System integrators use this method in various ways, but it is commonly used to provide a single view of customer data across all departments.
 This allows for better communication between departments and reduces the need for redundant workarounds.

 Common data format

 Common data format system integration creates a common data format between two or more separate software applications.
-This can be done using a common data format specification or a common data format library.
+Additionally, it can be done using a common data format specification or a common data format library.

-The goal of this process is to make it easier for users to share information with each other, and it allows developers to create applications that are compatible with one another.
+The goal of this process is to make it easier for users to share information with each other.
+It allows developers to create applications that are compatible with one another.

 You have learned the 5 system integration methods, so now you know how to integrate your systems.
 The first step is to create a unified architecture.
 The second is determining which integration method will be most effective for your company.

-The third is to identify the types of data you want to share between your systems, and the fourth is to determine how each piece of data should be formatted.
+The third is to identify the types of data you want to share between your systems.
+The fourth is to determine how each piece of data should be formatted.
 Finally, you need to decide which systems will be used as sources and which will be used as destinations.